telliott99/MyUnix/brew2.rst

 While we (or at least I) could not write one of these things without more understanding, I can sort of puzzle it out.

-The script is the definition of a class, an object that has both data and code, which can be utilized by the machinery of Homebrew (defined in some other place).
-There is a URL for the source (and an ``sha1`` digest to check authenticity), as well digests for the "bottles" which are pre-built versions of the software that differ as OS X has changed recently.
+The script is the definition of a "class" (a class being an "object" that has both data and code), which can be utilized by the machinery (programs) of Homebrew---defined in some other place.
+There is a URL for the source (and an ``sha1`` digest which is used to check authenticity), as well digests for the bottles which are pre-built versions of the software that change in-step as OS X has changed recently.

-There is a ``test`` which looks like a program that does ``#include <png.h>`` and then uses two functions from it (``png_create_write_struct`` and ``png_destroy_write_struct``), which presumably is built and run to test that the library works properly.
+There is a ``test`` which looks like a program that does ``#include <png.h>`` and then uses two functions from it (``png_create_write_struct`` and ``png_destroy_write_struct``), which presumably will be built and run to test that the library works properly.
+This probably happens prior to inclusion in the Library.

-The last part includes values for all settings need to build the program.
-Above it is ``install`` which presumably is the instructions to install the library.
+The last part includes values for all the settings need to build the program.
+I would gues that they have a centralized system to build libraries in a single place (to ensure it works).
+Above that is an ``install`` function which presumably gives the instructions to install the library.